chrisjsimpson/ansible-php-fpm-nginx/README.md

   - See var `php_source_version` to build & install another version of php (see playbooks/php/vars/main.yaml)
   - You can override this at install time, using `-e php_source_version=php-7.4.8` flag on `ansible-playbook`
 - Nginx is configured to point to fpm running on 127.0.0.1:900
-- The site directory is /var/www/html
+- The site directory is /var/www/html, with the site root set to /var/www/html/public
+- Mongo is installed and listening on localhost
+- Redis is installed and listening on localhost

 # Setup